How to Decorate Art Deco

 Many major retailers are embracing the revival of this style and have started producing lines of furniture and lighting which have Deco silhouettes – here are just a few examples:

-Use metallic accents
+Decorate Art Deco With The Use Of metallic accents

 It’s not Art Deco without the glamorous sparkling decorations and reflective finishes!